-If you would like more information about the three-year track, contact the student counsellors from this study programme, Minke Snels and Lizanne Hessels: studentcounsellorABEL@buas.nl, telephone (076) 533 2600.
+If you would like more information about the three-year track, please contact the student counsellors of this study programme, Minke Snels and Lizanne Hessels: studentcounsellorABEL@buas.nl, telephone (076) 533 2600.
 You can also download the prospectus Mbo-hbo doorstroomtraject (information is in Dutch).

-- After VWO
+- After vwo

-- plan your studies well;
+- You are able to plan your studies well;

-- learn and work independently;
+- You are able to learn and work independently;

-- take responsibility for your studies;
+- You take responsibility for your studies;

-- really know want you want and
+- You really know what you want;

-- enjoy working with others.
+- You enjoy working with others.